marczeller/aip/content/aips/aip1.md

 This AIP, if accepted by the community, will slowly deprecate the LEND asset in favour of the AAVE asset.
-As stated in the Aavenomics, this token upgrade will also create the Ecosystem Reserve (ER) and the Safety Module (SM) The Safety Module is designed as an addtional line of defense for Aave liquidity providers and as a way for AAVE holders to "stake" their assets in exchange of a range of rewards.
+As stated in the Aavenomics, this token upgrade will also create the Ecosystem Reserve (ER) and the Safety Module (SM) The Safety Module is designed as an additional line of defense for Aave liquidity providers and as a way for AAVE holders to "stake" their assets in exchange of a range of rewards.

-This AIP purpose is also to dedicate XX% of the ER to a kickstart incentive for the Safety module first stakers destributed during a quarter.
+This AIP purpose is also to dedicate XX% of the ER to a kickstart incentive for the Safety module first stakers distributed during a quarter.

 ## AIP content in short

 - Migration LEND -> AAVE asset with the migration contract
 - Start of the Safety Module incentive with initial reward of 400 AAVE/day
-- Increase of the rewards to XX AAVE/day after the activation of the Balancer Liquidity providing
 - Increase of the rewards to XX AAVE/day after the activation of the Safety Module
 - Activation of the quarterly plan of AAVE rewards allocation